wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;Is there no God apart from you?

 **M:**&ensp;How can there be?
-‘I am’ is the root, God is the tree.
+‘I Am’ is the root, God is the tree.
 Whom am I to worship, and what for?

 **Q:**&ensp;Are you the devotee or the object of devotion?